Mugilan-Codes/placements-api/README.md

 - Handle Errors efficiently
 - Forgot Password, Verify Email, Resend Verification, Password reset.
 - Update or Delete a course (course_id): Access only by Admin
 - student mark and education - register number, cgpa(avg till now), active backlog, backlog history, 10th & 12th Board and percentage, Grad course and percentage for PG students.
+Complete this within Monday (04.01.2021).
 - Students initially be unverified and will be verified by the admin.
 - Authorization for Admin and Student.
 - Find student's details (from tables student, course, marks, and education) using student's Register No and return as a single object.